-The Company considers the carrying value of all its financial assets and trade and other payables approximates their fair values due to the short-term maturity of these instruments.
+The Company considers that the carrying value of its financial assets excluding short-term investments and the carrying value of its trade and other payables approximates their fair values due to the short-term maturity of these instruments.
+Short-term investments (see note 10) are marked to fair value using quoted prices that are classified as Level 1 in the fair value hierarchy at the end of each reporting period.